1. Home

 • make sure passengers are comfortable and respond to any requests

-• serve food and drinks, and sell duty-free items
+• check dietary needs, serve food and drinks, and sell duty-free items

 • make announcements

-• reassure passengers in the event of an emergency, and make sure they follow safety procedures
+• give first aid and reassure passengers in the event of an emergency

-• write a flight report, including details about any unusual incidents
+• complete a flight report and details of any incidents

-• add up and record food and drink orders, and duty-free sales
+• add up payments for food and drinks orders, and duty-free sales

 Working environment